 Many people will have noticed the news coverage of the large wildfires at Wareham Forest in Dorset and at Hatfield Moors in South Yorkshire.
 We have also been busy with wildfires in Northumberland.
-The Temporary Extreme Fire Risk Notice signs were put out for an extended period across the Northumberland Countryside by Northumberland Fire Group members to warn members of the public about the severe fire risk.
+The Temporary Extreme Fire Risk Notice signs were put out for an extended period across the Northumberland countryside by Northumberland Fire Group members to warn members of the public about the severe fire risk.
 This helped to raise awareness of the risk, but despite this Northumberland FRS attended 5 wildfires during this period that met the Fire and Rescue Service definition of a wildfire.

 The wildfires recorded so far have occurred across the County, from the Cheviot Hills and the Simonside Hills in the North, to the Hadrian’s Wall area in the South and West.
 Most of these fires burned for multiple days and some burned for over a week.
 All of the incidents were multiagency in nature, involving numerous fire crews and specialist officers from Northumberland Fire and Rescue Service as well as colleagues from Northumberland National Park Mountain Rescue Team and the assistance of several of the large estates and landowners.
-Thankfully there was no risk to life or property from these wildfires, but they have caused significant damage to the environment and it will take a significant amount of time and money to restore these areas.
+Repitition

 While wildfire risk has reduced significantly during July 2020 due to cooler, wetter weather, the Northumberland Fire Group remains vigilant and will continue to share key messages with members of the public to help prevent wildfires from occurring.
 Please stay vigilant and follow HM Government’s latest guidance on the Countryside Code and how to access green spaces and the outdoors safely.